 Traveling is one of those things that most people love to do.
 I think it’s a lot of fun hearing about other’s travels either through tips and recommendations, or listening to their mishaps because travel is not always perfect!
-If you arrived here from my meet me page and are interested in learning more about where I’ve been and my love of travel keep reading for some of my favorite memories!
-You can also check out everywhere I’ve been using the fun map on my destinations page.
+If you arrived here from our meet us page and are interested in learning more about where we’ve been and our love of travel keep reading for some of our favorite memories!
+You can also check out everywhere we’ve been using the fun map on our destinations page.

 Canada was really where I got my feet wet with traveling.
 I spent the summer participating in whale research off a teeny tiny island in British Columbia and it was seriously so beautiful.
 This was such a pivotal time in my life and I think exploring another country on my own caused immense growth and independence.
 I remember being clueless about flying in general, much less to an international destination.
 As I was getting my gate check bag I asked one of the workers where I could find my checked bag and he said: “You’ll see it”.
 Wait, what?
 Please, sir, help me, I don’t know what I’m doing!

 I swore under my breath as I walked away, nearly on the verge of tears.
 I’m pretty sure I muttered “I am never traveling again” HAHAHA.
 Oh, boy #dramaqueen.
 Ultimately I did find my bag and yes, it was pretty easy.
 Airports can be so intimidating if you aren’t familiar with them though!